rulom24/DatosMasivos/Practice/Practice 2.md

    "Jose", 20, "Luis", 24, "Ana", 23, "Susana", "27".
 ![]()

-6 a .
+6a.
 Print all the keys on the map.
 ![]()

-6 b .
+6b.
 Add the following value to the map ("Miguel", 23).
 ![]()